-The district shall provide equal employment opportunity for all applicants and employees and will not tolerate unlawful discriminatory practices in recruitment, hiring, retention, assignment, transfer, promotion and training; such equal employment opportunity will be provided without discrimination on the basis of race, color, national origin, creed, religion, sex, sexual orientation including gender expression or identity, marital status, age, honorably discharged veteran or military status, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability.
+The district shall provide equal employment opportunity and treatment for all applicants and employees and will not tolerate unlawful discriminatory practices in recruitment, hiring, retention, assignment, transfer, promotion and training.
+Such equal employment opportunity will be provided without discrimination with respect to a legally protected characteristic, which include the following: race, color, national origin, creed, religion, sex, sexual orientation including gender expression or identity, marital status, age, onorably discharged veteran or military status, disability, or the use of a trained dog guide or service animal by a person with a disability.